David Campese: Bledisloe Cup Test series

-Three moments involving David Campese are frequently recorded in reports of the first Test against New Zealand in 1986.
-Rugby journalist Terry Smith records in Path to Victory that:
+Three moments involving Campese are frequently recorded in reports of the first Test against New Zealand:

-In spite of having the wind advantage, it took twenty-two minutes for Australia to break the spirited All Black defensive line with a try by fullback David Campese, his twentieth in twenty-five Tests.
-From a scrum win, Nick Farr-Jones made a glorious break on the open side, stumbled, and when tackled, Campese was there with razor-sharp reactions to toe the ball over the line and dive on it for a try that gave Lynagh a simple conversion."

-Jenkins documents Campese's involvement in Australia's second try in Wallaby Gold by writing that, "From Farr-Jones, the ball spun to Brett Papworth, then to Campese, who held up the pass until winger John Kirwan was lured infield from Burke.
+"From a scrum win, Nick Farr-Jones made a glorious break on the open side, stumbled, and when tackled, Campese was there with razor-sharp reactions to toe the ball over the line and dive on it for a try that gave Lynagh a simple conversion."
+Also "From Farr-Jones, the ball spun to Brett Papworth, then to Campese, who held up the pass until winger John Kirwan was lured infield from Burke.
 Campese then tossed the ball to Burke, who pulled it in to have a clear run to the corner."

-Peter Jenkins records that, "Campese, having scored one try and created another, had a significant role in the third, this time for the All Blacks.
+And finally "Campese, having scored one try and created another, had a significant role in the third, this time for the All Blacks.
 His infield pass when tackled near halfway finished in the arms of All Black centre Joe Stanley.
 He swept downfield and, when taken by Lynagh, slipped a pass to flanker Mark Brooke-Cowden for the try."